lazarus4/Beforth/architecture/VM.md

 The Beforth VM is a small bytecode interpreter that is equally at home on the desktop and in small embedded systems.
 The VM and the Forth system are written from the point of view of a small MCU.
 The essential parts of the runtime system are contained in the VM and optional compiler extensions are added in a way that allows the Forth and the user application to be ported over to an MCU.

 The VM has the following system features:
-- 32-bit cell size.
+- 32-bit or 16-bit cell size.
+- 16-bit code address units.
+Used for accessing flash memory.
-- 8-bit address units.
+- 32-bit or 16-bit data address units.
+Used for accessing SRAM.
-- Switchable between little-endian (default) and big-endian.
+- Endian-agnostic: Byte order determined by the host.
 - Separate floating point stack.
 Floating point is optional.

 ## VM memory model